NYPD Cop Gets Greedy In Deed Forging Scam And Gets Busted After Claiming She Was A Victim Of Deed Theft

 The property in Brooklyn that NYPD Cop Blanche O’Neal allegedly committed deed fraud on.

-An NYPD cop got a little too greedy in a deed forging scam according to Brooklyn District Attorney Ken Thompson, Thompson together with New York City Sheriff Joseph Fucito, today announced that an NYPD cop has been indicted for allegedly stealing a neglected three-family house in Bedford-Stuyvesant by filing a deed transferring the property from the deceased owner’s nephew to herself in 2012, only to see her alleged scheme unravel when the nephew was approached by an actual potential buyer last year.
+An NYPD cop got a little too greedy in a deed forging scam.
+Brooklyn District Attorney Ken Thompson together with New York City Sheriff Joseph Fucito announced that an NYPD cop has been indicted.
+They allegedly stole a neglected three-family house in Bedford-Stuyvesant.

-District Attorney Thompson said, “This defendant allegedly stole a house from its rightful owner with the stroke of a pen, apparently hoping no one would notice.
+“This defendant allegedly stole a house from its rightful owner with the stroke of a pen, apparently hoping no one would notice.
 But her brazen actions have unraveled and she will now be held accountable.
 That she is a veteran NYPD officer makes this alleged crime all the more disturbing.”

-Sheriff Fucito said, “The Sheriff’s Office is actively investigating real property theft and related financial crimes throughout New York City.
+“The Sheriff’s Office is actively investigating real property theft and related financial crimes throughout New York City.
 Those who think they can simply file false documentation with the NYC Department of Finance should take notice.
 The Sheriff will aggressively investigate and arrest any party involved in such criminal activity.”

-The District Attorney identified the NYPD cop as Blanche O’Neal, 45, of 4 Vernon Avenue in Bedford-Stuyvesant, Brooklyn.
-She was arraigned today before Brooklyn Supreme Court Justice Danny Chun on a four-count indictment in which she is charged with second-degree grand larceny, second-degree criminal possession of a forged instrument, first-degree offering a false instrument for filing and first-degree perjury.
+The court arraigned her today on a four-count indictment.
+Prosecutors charged her with second-degree grand larceny and second-degree criminal possession of a forged instrument.
+In addition, they charged her with first-degree offering a false instrument for filing and first-degree perjury.
 She was released without bail and ordered to return to court on January 6, 2016.
 If convicted, she faces up to 15 years in prison.

-The District Attorney said that, according to the indictment, on September 12, 2012, the defendant, who is an NYPD cop assigned to the 83rd precinct, executed a deed that stated that she bought the property, 23A Vernon Avenue, from the nephew of the deceased homeowner, Lillian Hudson, who died in 1993.
+Lillian Hudson, who died in 1993.
 The nephew and three other relatives inherited the property, though it sat vacant and neglected for many years.

 The NYPD cop, according to the indictment, falsely indicated in her filings with the New York City Department of Finance, Office of the City Register, that she purchased the property for $10,000 from the nephew and the deed was purportedly signed by him.
 The Office of the City Register recorded the deed on October 11, 2012.